revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 ---

-20. What do you understand by load balancing?
+20.What do you understand by load balancing?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)